Analysis of Factors Causing Teachers to Be Reluctant to Become Principals in Elementary Schools

 Abstract

-Purpose of the study: This study aims to identify and analyze the factors that cause teachers to be reluctant to accept the position of principal, as well as to describe their decision-making patterns and strategies that can encourage readiness to accept leadership responsibilities at the elementary school level.
+Purpose of the study: This study aims to identify and analyze the factors that cause teachers to be reluctant to accept the position of principal.

 Main Findings: The results of the study show that internal factors such as low self-confidence, time constraints, and lack of managerial experience, as well as external factors such as administrative burden, low institutional support, and an organizational culture that is not yet conducive, are the main obstacles for teachers in accepting the position of principal.
-In addition, it was found that strategies such as leadership training, career mentoring, and institutional incentives play an important role in driving teacher readiness
+Teachers also revealed that lack of role models and unclear career progression pathways became psychological barriers that affected their leadership interest.

 Author Biographies